satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 reviews of reviews) and reviewers.
 Reviews can be ranked by importance (weighted average of ratings), opinion difference (variance of ratings) or interest (number of ratings).
-Reviewer “reputation” could be computed from the ranks/ratings of their contributions (article/review ratings).
+Reviewer “reputation” could be computed from the ratings assigned by peers to their articles and reviews.

 It would also be possible to aggregate the measures above to assess the impact or importance of, for example, collaborators, coauthors,